 Create a Nighttime Routine

-I’ve also started to limit the amount of time I’m on my phone scrolling through social media before bed.
-One of the biggest challenges I’ve had was laying in the bed on Instagram for hours.
-Next thing you know, it’s 3:00 in the morning and I start panicking because I know I won’t get much sleep.
+It’s also important to limit the amount of time you’re scrolling through your phone.
+A challenge I’ve faced is laying in the bed on social media for hours.
+Next thing you know, it’s 3:00 in the morning and I start panicking because I know I won’t get enough sleep.

 Write in a Journal